Roadmap to reopening Victoria

 Registering for home education.

-Guidance about home schooling from the Department and the VRQA may change.
-We encourage parents and principals to check websites for updates.
+Guidance about home schooling from us and the VRQA may change.
+We encourage you and school principals to check websites for updates.

 For more information: